lf-edge/eve/docs/HYPERVISORS.md

 * Virtio backend running in separate userspace process. vhost-user or user space vhost is feature in QEMU that supports this hand-off.
 * Virtio backend inside host kernel (VHOST_).
 QEMU helps setup kick/irq eventfd, vhost utilizes them to communicates with drivers in guest directly for virtqueue notification.
 Linux kernel module vhost sends/receives data via virtqueue with guest without exiting to host user space. vhost-worker is the kernel thread handling the notification and data buffer, the arrangement that enables it to access whole QEMU/guest address space is that: QEMU issues VHOST_SET_OWNER ioctl call to saves the mm context of qemu process in vhost_dev, then vhost-worker thread take on the specified mm context.
 Check use_mm() kernel function.

 NOTE on virtio-bus vs virtio-pci-bus split: QEMU has gone through [a refactoring](https://wiki.qemu.org/Features/virtio-refactoring) where an abstract virtio-bus was introduced as an implementation detail.
-While it is now possible to construct transport/backend pairs manually by creating 1-1 correspondance between the two it is [much more convenient](https://lists.gnu.org/archive/html/qemu-discuss/2017-02/msg00060.html) to use aliases like virtio-net-pci that neatly wrap the two together.
+While it is now possible to construct transport/backend pairs manually by creating 1-1 correspondence between the two it is [much more convenient](https://lists.gnu.org/archive/html/qemu-discuss/2017-02/msg00060.html) to use aliases like virtio-net-pci that neatly wrap the two together.

 ## Device model implementations (anchor processes and resource accounting)